braphoggg/Nunchi/README.md

 ### Atmosphere

 - **Night progression** — The UI gradually darkens across 4 stages as the conversation grows deeper.
 Colors shift toward black and deep red
+- **Film grain overlay** — Subtle SVG fractalNoise texture layered over the interface at low opacity with mix-blend-mode overlay, giving the UI a gritty, analog feel
+- **Vignette** — Radial gradient darkening the edges of the viewport, drawing focus inward like a worn film frame
+- **Cinematic typography** — Cormorant Garamond serif for Moon-jo's name, greetings, and quotes.
+Nanum Myeongjo Korean serif for assistant messages and flashcard prompts
 - **Ambient sound** — Low 60Hz electrical hum when Moon-jo types, filtered key click sounds as you type
 - **Goshiwon events** — 15 random atmospheric interruptions between messages:
   - *A sound from Room 313...*